Home

 Bible Study Online

-So acting on the instructions of his wife and the confirmation from the Lord, we find that early the next morning, Abraham took some food and water and gave the items to Hagar.
-Abraham would place the food and water on her shoulders and then sent her and his son Ishmael out into the wilderness.
+However that may have been, we now find Abraham acting on the instructions of his wife and the confirmation he'd received from the Lord, which is why we see him early the next morning.
+Abraham had taken some food and water and handed the items over to Hagar.
+Abraham would do this by placing the food and water on her shoulders.
+And after doing this, he sent her and his son Ishmael out into the wilderness forever.

 Related - Bible Study Online Articles - Links